-When you want to photograph people at night and obtain a naturallooking night scene in the background, use the $\langle \mathbf{N} \rangle$ (Night Portrait) mode.
+When you want to photograph people at night and obtain a naturallooking night scene in the background, use the < \( \bright > \) (Night Portrait) mode.
 Note that an external Speedlite is required for shooting.
 Using a tripod is recommended.

-Use a wide-angle lens and a tripod.

-When using a zoom lens, use the wide-angle end to obtain a wide night view.
-Also, since camera shake is prone to occur with handheld shooting, use a tripod.

-Check the subject's brightness.

-Note that it is recommended to play back the captured image on location to check the image brightness.
-If the subject looks dark, move nearer and shoot again.

-Also shoot in other shooting modes.

-Since camera shake is prone to occur with night shots, shooting also with $\langle \mathbf{A}^{\dagger} \rangle$ and $\langle \mathbf{P} \rangle$ is recommended.
+- Use a wide-angle lens and a tripod. - When using a zoom lens, use the wide-angle end to obtain a wide night view.
+Also, since camera shake is prone to occur with handheld shooting, use a tripod. - Check the subject's brightness. - Note that it is recommended to play back the captured image on location to check the image brightness.
+If the subject looks dark, move nearer and shoot again. - Also shoot in other shooting modes.
+Since camera shake is prone to occur with night shots, shooting also with < T > and < T > is recommended.

+See the cautions on page 124.